gsam95/gsam95/Kafka/finalReport.md

 **Objective**

-I show hands-on experience with Apache Kafka for real-time data streaming and utilizing it for model development and analysis.
+Get hands-on experience with Apache Kafka for real-time data streaming and utilizing it for model development and analysis.

 **Context**